NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 ## Summary of the steps:

 1. Register
 2. Check your e-mail.
-Get the
+This will give you a personalized link for uploading your recorded data.
+It will also give you these instructions.
 3.